awawa-dev/HyperHDR/README.md

 ## About

-Based on [Hyperion NG](https://github.com/hyperion-project/hyperion.ng) with some performance tweaks especially for MJPEG/YUV grabbers with support for HDR/BT2020 using LUT tables.
+Based on [Hyperion NG](https://github.com/hyperion-project/hyperion.ng) with some performance tweaks especially for MJPEG/YUV grabbers with support for HDR/BT2020 using LUT tables.<br/>
 Single and multi-threaded optimization (Rpi2/3/4) for USB v4l2 grabber.

 ## Download packages & sources

 https://github.com/awawa-dev/HyperHDR/releases

-You can use ready SD card images just like Hyperbian.
+You can use prepared SD card images just like Hyperbian.<br/>
-Default hostname for SD images is HyperHDR so connect to http://hyperhdr:8090/ SSH is enabled on default.
+Default hostname for SD images is HyperHDR so connect to http://hyperhdr:8090/<br/>
+SSH is enabled on default.
 Default LUT table is already included!

 ### New features of this fork: